 Jeremy W. Barrier

 Dr. Barrier’s research interests include the Pauline Epistles (especially Corinthians and Galatians), second century ancient Christian novels (such as the Acts of Paul and Thecla), and Coptology.
-Following a research fellowship from the Alexander von Humboldt Foundation (2012-13), at the University of Regensburg (Regensburg, Germany), he is working on a series of articles and books related to the apostle Paul’s understanding of the Spirit in the book of Galatians.
+Following a research fellowship from the Alexander von Humboldt Foundation (2012-13 and 2018), at the University of Regensburg (Regensburg, Germany), he is presently working on a series of articles and books related to the apostle Paul’s understanding of the Spirit in the book of Galatians.
+Most recently in August 2021, he was given a distinct honor in being nominated to be a member of the Studiorum Novi Testamenti Societas (SNTS, i.e., an international society of New Testament scholars).
 He primarily teaches graduate and undergraduate courses related to the New Testament and early Christianity, Greek, and Old Testament Studies.
 As a missions minister for the Madison (AL) Church of Christ, he encourages and strengthens churches throughout Europe, Asia and South America.
 On an annual basis, he teaches in various schools, institutions, and leadership training programs in India, the Philippines, Malaysia, Myanmar, Singapore, Vietnam, Sri Lanka, and Peru.
 He and his wife, Robin, have two children, Samuel and Sophia.
 For hobbies, Dr. Barrier enjoys camping & hiking with his family, and early american woodworking and timber framing.

 Ph.D., Biblical Interpretation, Brite Divinity School, Texas Christian University, 2008